ianwalkeruk/marina/README.md

   Because it's what I'm good at.
 Everything is PowerShell 6 compatible, and so it is cross-platform.
 Feel free to re-write it in something else if it upsets you!

+* OMG!
+XML!
+The noughties called and they want their encoding back.

+  See above, regarding 'what I'm good at.'
+Also, Powershell has an annoying quirk when using JSON, that it imports the file as an immutable object that has to be magically handwaved into a form suitable for manipulation.
+Whereas XML support has been in PowerShell since the beginning and it's very solid and comprehensive.

+  There's a very deliberate design decision to explicitly load the configuration, which allows for future expansion into loading alternative formats.

 * This has saved my bacon.
 How can I ever repay you?